 After speaking to Jidz Mohamed of Tesco Malaysia, I can confirm you can donate cat food and cat litter for my 5 cats.
 Their usual brand is Smartheart Seafood Flavour and they are costing me a fortune currently.
 I have had them since rescuing and adopting them as orphaned homeless kittens.

 My revenue is reduced with my recent medical condition.
-My mobility is affected too and shopping for heavy stuff is challenging, I worry constantly about their food and other burden but is cheered up when I see them play with me.
+My mobility is affected too and shopping for heavy stuff is challenging, I worry constantly about their food and other burden but am cheered up when I see them play with me.

 Tesco online store will deliver your online purchases and I will need to give you my address and mobile number privately.
 Please PM or email me email@example.com for that.
 You will also need to choose a time slot for delivery.